jacob-armiger/comic-list-web-scraper/README.md

 - Learn and use good development practices
 - Document learning

+## Creating an .exe file
+1. Make sure you have installed all the modules inside the `requirements.txt` file.
+Namely `pyinstaller`, which is the module that creates an executable.
+2. Run `pyinstaller --onefile web_scraper.py`
+   This will create the `dist`, `build`, and `__pycache__` folders.
+The executable is inside the `dist` folder.
+Now you have an executable that you can share with users!

 ## How-To
 1. Inside `webscraper.py`, change `REQUEST_URL` to the website you would like to scrape:
 ```